OAI/OpenAPI-Specification/IMPLEMENTATIONS.md

 ### Implementations

-Below is a list of known tooling implementing the 3.0.0 specification.
-Because the 3.0.0 specification has not yet been released, please consult the details of any projects listed below for notes about stability and roadmap.
-The process to create the best possible 3.0.0 specification includes feedback from end-users and tooling creators alike, and it is strongly encouraged that draft tooling be made available for early users of the OAS.
+Below is a list of known tooling that implements the 3.0.0 specification.
+Because the 3.0.0 specification has not yet been released, refer to the details of projects listed below for any notes about stability and roadmap.
+The process to create the best possible 3.0.0 specification includes feedback from end-users and tooling creators.
+We strongly encourage draft tooling be made available for early users of the OAS.

 These tools are not necessarily endorsed by the OAI.